amisr/amisrsynthdata/docs/installation.rst

   * `pyyaml <https://pyyaml.org/wiki/PyYAMLDocumentation>`_
   * `importlib-resources <https://pypi.org/project/importlib-resources/>`_

 If automatic installation of any of these packages fail, try installing it in your environment manually referring to instructions and tips from that package's documentation.
 Additionally, `matplotlib <https://matplotlib.org/>`_ and `cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ are required to create the optional summary plots.
+Utilizing output from the GEMINI non-linear ionospheric dynamics model requires `pygemini <https://github.com/gemini3d/pygemini>`_ be installed.